AztecProtocol/aztec-connect/docs/docs/how-aztec-works/accounts.md

 ### Account Migration

-Keep your alias and update your account (privacy) keys.
+Account migration allows you to keep your alias and just update your account (privacy) keys.
 This will update the public key associated with your alias as well as the key that is used to decrypt your account notes.
 This can only be done 1 time.

 ### Account Recovery

 If you lose access to all of your spending keys for an account, the designated recovery account can help you recover access and register a new spending key that you have access to.

+This recovery information is created and registered with the account during the account registration step.

 ## Frequently Asked Questions